-Once you have authenticated against the Active Directory, you then retrieve a token.
+Once you authenticate against the Active Directory, you retrieve a token.
 This token is your password for logging in.

-Please note that management operations, such as adding new users, are only supported for Azure AD user roles at this point.
+That management operation, such as adding new users, is only supported for Microsoft Entra user roles.

-For more details on how to connect with an Active Directory token, see Configure and sign in with Azure AD for Azure Database for PostgreSQL.
+For more information on how to connect with an Active Directory token, see Configure and sign in with Microsoft Entra ID for Azure Database for MySQL - Flexible Server.

-- If a user is deleted from Azure AD, that user will no longer be able to authenticate with Azure AD, and therefore it will no longer be possible to acquire an access token for that user.
-In this case, although the matching role will still be in the database, it will not be possible to connect to the server with that role.
+If a user is deleted from Microsoft Entra ID, that user can no longer authenticate with Microsoft Entra ID.
+Therefore, acquiring an access token for that user is no longer possible.
+Although the matching user is still in the database, connecting to the server with that user isn't possible.

-Login with the deleted Azure AD user can still be done till the token expires (up to 60 minutes from token issuing).
-If you also remove the user from Azure Database for PostgreSQL this access will be revoked immediately.
+Log in with the deleted Microsoft Entra user can still be done until the token expires (up to 60 minutes from token issuing).
+If you remove the user from Azure Database for MySQL, this access is revoked immediately.

-- If the Azure AD admin is removed from the server, the server will no longer be associated with an Azure AD tenant, and therefore all Azure AD logins will be disabled for the server.
-Adding a new Azure AD admin from the same tenant will reenable Azure AD logins.
+If the Microsoft Entra admin is removed from the server, the server is no longer associated with a Microsoft Entra tenant, and therefore all Microsoft Entra logins are disabled for the server.
+Adding a new Microsoft Entra admin from the same tenant re-enables Microsoft Entra logins.

-- Azure Database for PostgreSQL matches access tokens to the Azure Database for PostgreSQL role using the user’s unique Azure AD user ID, as opposed to using the username.
-This means that if an Azure AD user is deleted in Azure AD and a new user created with the same name, Azure Database for PostgreSQL considers that a different user.
-Therefore, if a user is deleted from Azure AD and then a new user with the same name added, the new user will not be able to connect with the existing role.
-To allow that, the Azure Database for PostgreSQL Azure AD admin must revoke and then grant the role “azure_ad_user” to the user to refresh the Azure AD user ID.
+A flexible server matches access tokens to the Azure Database for MySQL users using the user's unique Microsoft Entra user ID instead of the username.
+This means that if a Microsoft Entra user is deleted in Microsoft Entra ID and a new user is created with the same name, the flexible server considers that a different user.
+Therefore, if a user is deleted from Microsoft Entra ID and then a new user with the same name is added, the new user isn't able to connect with the existing user.